spencerhochberg/polefx/control/web_app/patterns.md

 # Patterns
 #### Main table
-Table is populated with all of the 'active' patterns on the device.
+The table is the playlist, populated with all of the 'active' patterns on the device.
 The patterns can be dragged to be reordered.
 Click on a pattern to select it to play.

 #### Edit Patterns